Hair Loss – Diagnosis, Symptoms, and Treatment

-Pattern hair loss (androgenetic alopecia) is a medical condition characterized by progressive hair loss and thinning at the vertex, temporal regions, and frontal region of the scalp in men.
-The disease may also affect women (female pattern baldness), causing loss of hair at the midline of the scalp.
-It is caused by a combination of genetic factors and elevated androgens levels in scalp tissue.
+Male pattern hair loss (androgenetic alopecia) is a medical condition characterized by progressive hair loss and thinning at the vertex, temporal regions, and frontal region of the scalp in men.
+A similar condition may occur in women, but generally only results in hair loss at the midline of the scalp (female pattern baldness).
+Both of these conditions are caused by a combination of genetic factors and elevated androgens levels in scalp tissue.

-Testosterone is converted into DHT by the enzyme 5-alpha reductase.
-This enzyme in located in high quantities in scalp tissue and the prostate.
+Male and female pattern hair loss begins when testosterone is converted into DHT by the enzyme 5-alpha reductase.
+This enzyme is located in high quantities in scalp tissue and the prostate.
 In the scalp, DHT acts on hair follicles causing them to undergo a process called miniaturization.
-This means that the hair follicles shrink because they spend less time in the growth phase – eventually dying off.
+This means that the hair follicles shrink because they spend less time in the growth phase – eventually dying off completely.

 - Both temples

 In women, the pattern of hair loss is different, likely due to differences in the distribution of the enzymes that convert testosterone to DHT and lower levels of testosterone.
 “Female pattern baldness” presents with hair loss in the following areas:

 - The center of the scalp - along the natural part of the hair

 Some women develop loss of hair due to hyperandrogenism – a condition characterized by elevated androgen levels – resulting in irregular menses, acne, and hirsutism.
 Hirsutism is the development of hair in areas that usually appear in men, such as the face, inner thighs, and back.

 Androgenic alopecia is often suspected based on the pattern of hair loss and your age.
 The majority of the diagnosis is focused on ruling out other conditions that can result in hair loss.
 The most common of which include: